This is the manifesto of enlightened individualism.

-It can also help to put yourself in perspective, which is also helpful to escpae the narcissist trap.
+It can also help to put yourself in perspective, which is also helpful to escape the narcissist trap.

 7.4.
 Don’t Allow Others to “Group You”

-Some want to put you into a collectivist box, and pass group-level traits, generalizations, and stereotypes onto you.
+And when you allow them to put you in a collectivist box, they will pass group-level traits, generalizations, and stereotypes onto you.

-The enlightend individualist is obviously not cool with that, and takes steps to avoid it.
+The enlightened individualist is not cool with that, and takes steps to avoid it.

 8. Assess Characters: Leaders & Members

-Assessing characters well is foundational to a happy and succesful life.
+Assessing characters well is foundational to a happy and successful life.

 You want to look both at the leader(s), and the group members.

 - What is he trying to achieve, and where do our interests diverge?